Services We Provide

 The heart and soul of the Café are its volunteers.
-In 2016, our 337 dedicated volunteers contributed 11,757 hours.
+In 2017, more than 500 dedicated volunteers contributed 12,900 hours.
 They cook and serve meals, pick up groceries at grocery stores, tend the clothing area and pantry tables.
 Additional things that volunteers do are:

 - Provide a monthly story reading with new books to take home.

 - Provide a weekly bi-lingual Bible Story and prayer time for adults and children

 - Provide craft projects and games for the children.

 - Another took and donated family portraits at Christmas time.

 - Church, school and civic groups provide holiday meals to cook at home, stockings and toys.
 They provide ice cream”socials” and serve meals.

 - A Realtor group even painted the Women’s Club building for us.

 With the hiring of an Outreach Coordinator in February 2016 the Café of Life expanded its services to include “outreach” to those in need who are unable to partake of services provided primarily at Leitner Neighborhood Park.
 The Outreach Coordinator promotes the Café of Life’s current services, determines the additional needs of current and potential clients, provides delivery of food and clothing directly to the homes of clients, provides transportation, counseling, assistance with language barriers and coordinates direct financial assistance to clients.